Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/24818a2f-e839-47cd-bc3e-35e66f4a4b34)

 Donations are always appreciated, but never expected.

+I promise I will never treat non-donators like second-class citizens.
+That behavior has made me leave other communities... golden rule and all that.